Dualities and loops on squashed $S^3$: Supersymmetry on the squashed three sphere

 In~\cite{Minahan:2021pfv} we discussed the twisted dimensional reduction of the 4d index on $S^1\times S^3$ in the context of additional preserved supercharges\footnote{See~\cite{Nakanishi:2022fvr} for an extension to the context of 4d $\NN=3$ theories and ABJM theory.}.
 Let us highlight one aspect of this discussion which will simplify our work later.
 On $S^1\times S^3$ the twist corresponds to a non-trivial rotation on three-sphere as we go around the circle.
 This inserts a factor in the index where $j_2$ is the charge for the $SU(2)\subset SO(4)$ subgroup of the rotations on $S^3$ that leave four Killing spinors $\zeta,\wt\zeta$ invariant.
 This rotation also acts on the circles that the $\frac{2}{3}$-BPS loop operators lie on.
 Hence when computing an index for a 1d theory on these circles we will have to remember to insert this factor.

-Once we couple an $\NN=4$ gauge theory to the squashed sphere background with or without enhanced supersymmtery, its partition funciton can be computed using supersymmetric localization.
+Once we couple an $\NN=4$ gauge theory to the squashed sphere background with at least four supercharges, its partition funciton can be computed using supersymmetric localization.
 The result is an integral over the Cartan subalgebra of the gauge group with measure $\diff\hat\sigma^{\textrm{rank}\ G}\prod_{\alpha\in\Delta_+}\langle\hat\sigma,\alpha\rangle^2$ and additional insertions dependent on the content of the theory.
 For each vector- or hypermultiplet we have to include the one-loop determinants: where $S_2(x;b,b^{-1})$ is the double sine function defined in \autoref{sec:DoubleSine}.
 We use the shorthand notation $S_2(x\pm y)=S_2(x+y)S_2(x-y)$.
 Once we go to one of the supersymmetry enhancement points, the one-loop determinants simplify significantly Important for later is the b-dependence of these expressions at the enhancement points.
-A Chern-Simons term at level $k$ inserts te factor into the matrix model, while a Fayet-Iliopoulos (FI) term with parameter $\xi$ inserts
+A Chern-Simons term at level $k$ inserts the factor into the matrix model, while a Fayet-Iliopoulos (FI) term with parameter $\xi$ inserts